by Josh Turknett

 Because there is nothing else like it.

-And yet, while the joyful twang of a modern steel strung fingerpicked banjo is probably the first sound the comes to mind for most, it’s capable of so much more.
+And yet, while the joyful twang of a modern steel strung fingerpicked banjo is probably the first sound that comes to mind for most, the banjo is capable of so much more.

-The ability to vary head tension, hand position, string type, head materials, bridge, tailpiece, playing techniques, nail length, neck woods, rim construction leads to a mind boggling number of potential sounds a banjo can make – even out of a single banjo.
+The ability to vary head tension, hand position, string type, head materials, bridge, tailpiece, playing techniques, nail length, neck woods, rim construction, and so on leads to a mind boggling number of potential sounds a banjo can make – even out of a single banjo.
 From sprightly and humorous to dark and melancholy, and everything in between.